Carlos Carvalhal: Al Wahda

 Carvalhal was linked to a return to the English second tier, and was interviewed by Blackburn Rovers.
 However, on 1 June 2022 he signed a one-year deal at Al Wahda in the UAE Pro League.
 He was dismissed on 3 October, having won and drawn once each from four games of the new season.

 Celta

 On 2 November 2022, Carvalhal was appointed at Celta after the sacking of Eduardo Coudet; he agreed to a contract until June 2024.
 In his first La Liga game three days later, he lost 2–1 at home to Osasuna.
-His team finished 13th, but only survived on the final day with a 2–1 win at Balaídos over champions Barcelona.
+His team finished 13th, but only survived on the final day with a 2–1 win at Balaídos Stadium over champions Barcelona.

 Carvalhal left the club on 10 June 2023.
 During his spell, and also after his departure, he stated in interviews that Iago Aspas had been the best player he had ever coached.